-Schlumberger has been developing carbon capture projects since 2005 and participates in more than 50 CCS initiatives around the world, so we feel it definitely has a place in this list of carbon capture stocks.
+Schlumberger has been developing carbon capture projects since 2005 and participates in more than 60 carbon storage initiatives around the world, so we feel it has a place in this list of carbon capture stocks.
 The company established a new energy business called Schlumberger New Energy that explores new avenues of growth for the company in the emerging energy markets – hydrogen, lithium, energy storage, carbon capture and storage, geothermal power and geoenergy for heating and cooling buildings.

-The company has established partnerships with LafargeHolcim, Chevron, and Microsoft to develop carbon capture and storage solutions.
+The company has struck partnerships with LafargeHolcim, Chevron, Microsoft, Linde, RTI International to develop carbon capture and storage solutions.
 It continues to invest in new energy technology ventures and innovative partnerships in strategic sectors and claims to be diversifying its clean energy portfolio of projects in selected markets and geographies where policies make them attractive.

-The trading world is currently short of pure-play carbon capture companies’ stocks, however, certain DAC companies like Climeworks and Carbon Engineering are expected to eventually announce IPOs at some point in the near future.
+The market is currently short of pure-play carbon capture stocks, however, certain DAC companies like Climeworks and Carbon Engineering are expected to eventually announce IPOs at some point in the near future.

 Major established players like Aker Carbon Capture, Delta CleanTech, and the CCS divisions of Equinor, Occidental, and Schlumberger are ideally positioned to drive economies of scale signing new deals and building new capacity.